mysterious-coding/base_entranced/README.md

 1 = Hoth codes bunker lift requires pressing +use button (prevents you from killing yourself way too easily on this dumb lift)

 ####/g_enableCloak
-0 = remove cloak from all siege classes
+0 = remove cloak from all siege classes (eliminates need for no-cloak PK3 patches)

 1 = cloak enabled (default JK3)